MicrosoftLearning/20486D-DevelopingASPNETMVCWebApplications/Instructions/20486D_MOD03_LAB_MANUAL.md

 1. Copy the **images** folder from the **Allfiles\Mod03\Labfiles\01_PollBall_begin** path to the  project's **wwwroot** folder.

-2. Create a new subfolder, and copy a css file to the new folder by using the following information:
+2. Create a new subfolder, and copy a CSS file to the new folder by using the following information:

      -   Parent directory of the new directory: **wwwroot**
      -   New folder name: **style**
-     -   css file to be copied: **StyleSheet.css**
+     -   CSS file to be copied: **StyleSheet.css**
-     -   Source location of the css file: **Allfiles\Mod03\Labfiles\01_PollBall_begin**
+     -   Source location of the CSS file: **Allfiles\Mod03\Labfiles\01_PollBall_begin**

 3. Create a new **HTML Page** by using the following information: